 JCH: What do you think is one of the biggest misconceptions leaders or managers have regarding performance improvement?

-Jeff: Pay motivates is probably a misconception in some cases.
+Dr. Jeff Fox PhD: Pay motivates is probably a misconception in some cases.
 I have heard that pay is a mover — not a motivator.
 Another myth, some say, is the idea that the job itself is a motivator.
 I think that might depend on the job and person.
 For me, the job was a great motivator but that was just me.
 Probably the biggest myth is that fear is a good motivator.
 Fear is probably the worst of all motivators.
 One last myth is that the same motivators will motivate all people equally.
 One of the very best motivators is when a manager recognizes a person for their work and treats him or her well.